 Remember you are not selling this to the client

-This is the time where you may have to go through an uncomfortable silence, sometimes longer then you want, to enable the client to make up their minds about a piece.
-Remember you are not selling this to the client, they are making up their mind to buy the piece, all you can do is give them all of the best information you can, find out where the piece could possibly fit into their homes and then leave that decision to them.
+This is the time where you may have to go through an uncomfortable silence, sometimes longer than you want, to enable the client to make up their minds about a piece.
+Remember, you are not selling this to the client, they are making up their mind to buy the piece, all you can do is give them the best information you can, find out where the piece could possibly fit into their homes, and then leave that decision to them.

 If at the end of this silence you hear, “Yes I like it”.
-Then move to say, “let’s add this to your collection then” and move to the close of the sale.
+Then move to say, “let’s add this to your collection then” and move to close the sale.